scaffoldly/serverless-make/README.md

 ⚠️ THIS PLUGIN IS IN DEVELOPMENT ⚠️

 This plugin will be a wrapper around running `make`

 ## Roadmap

-- Support ejected builds
-- Support serverless-webpack
-- Support serverless standard bundling
-- Development builds
+- TODO